punxaphil/maxi-media-player/README.md

 Append `#media_player.my_sonos_player` to page URL to have that player selected.

-If `selectedPlayer` is configured for the card, the url param will be ignored.
+If `entityId` is configured for the card, the url param will be ignored.
 See more in the Usage section above.